Domiii/dbux/README.md

 * `playback` + `step` be able to use keyboard
 * add new index: `TracesByProgramIndex`
    * key = `programId`
-* show a warning at the top of a file if it has been edited after the time of it's most recent `Program` `Context`
+* display a warning at the top of EditorWindow:
+   * if it has been edited after the time of it's most recent `Program` `Context`
+   * if it is very large and thus will slow things down (e.g. > x traces?)
+      * potentially ask user for confirmation first? (remember decision until restart or config option override?)
-   * (if that's possible?)
+   * (is that possible?)
 * design a proper extension config API; make the following configurable:
    * `codeDeco.blurBackgroundMode`

 ## TODO (other)
-* [codeDeco] use `StaticTrace` to display `codeDeco`
+* [codeDeco] better deco
-   * use `TracesByStaticTraceIndex` to find all relevant traces and determined more detailed render options
-* [codeDeco] markers for context switches
+   * for function calls: render context targets (if known)
-   * identify any `trace` at position `i` of `context` `c1` is followed by `trace` at `i+1` who belongs to `context` `c2` and `c2` is a child of `c1`, give it two markers, one down, one up
-   * for the marker icon, maybe some kind of arrow indicating "it goes a level deeper" would be good
-   * since this is fast to lookup, we can just use a `util` function to determine the circumstance
-   * however, we probably want a `ContextsByParentContextIndex` for this (which gives us all children of a given context)
-   * if multiple `traces` are logged for the same `staticTrace`, only show the most recent one
-* [codeDeco] add complex in-line widgets to let user interact with traces and contexts
-   * [`gitlens`](https://github.com/eamodio/vscode-gitlens/tree/master/src) has the feature in its inline `blame` decorations
-   * display `staticTrace` information
-      * NOTE: use `TracesByStaticTraceIndex`
-      * if of all its traces there is more than one followed/preceeded trace with a different `staticTrace`, show them
-      * if any of its traces is followed/preceeded by traces of different `contextId`, show them
-* [selectionContextView]
-  * show all info relevant to the position where the cursor currently is
-  * TODO: what about in-line contexts? (contexts that are part of )
+   * capture function calls arguments
-* [callstackView]
+   * capture function parameters
-  * allow to search for path between any two contexts
+   * allow to jump to caller callee upon context switches
-  * actually: slice of call graph?
 * [applications]
    * add `Application` as root context for an application
    * allow for selecting (merging `DataProvider` of) multiple applications (e.g. backend + frontend)